CTV

 Thinking About Comfort: Light vs Dark Mode

-In an example of design-phase usability testing, we wanted to find out what environment best suited users while binging.
+In an example of design-phase usability testing, I wanted to find out what environment best suited users while binging.
 95% of users preferred a dark "theatre mode" as they browsed or watched.
-This gave the leadership team new insight that adhering to a strict brand standard (previous CTV environment was primarily light for reading purposes) could disrupt viewership on a subsconscious level.
+This insight revealed to leadership that sticking to the previous light, reading-focused CTV brand environment could subconsciously disrupt the viewing experience.

 Reduce Cognitive Load